varilink/services.docker/README.md

 backup-director_1         | Creation of Bacula MySQL tables succeeded.
 ```

-### Activating Dropbox Synchronisation for the Backup Composite Service
+### Activating Backup Synchronisation with Dropbox

 The *backup* composite service utilises synchronisation with Dropbox for making off-site copies of backup files.
 If you're using the *backup* composite service then it is now necessary to activate synchronisation between the *backup-director* Docker Compose service and the Dropbox account that you're using for your off-site copies.